Pearl Bailey

-Pearl Mae Bailey (March 29, 1918 – August 17, 1990) was an American actress, singer and author.
+Pearl Mae Bailey (March 29, 1918 – August 17, 1990) was an American actress, singer, comedian and author.
 After appearing in vaudeville, she made her Broadway debut in St. Louis Woman in 1946.
 She received a Special Tony Award for the title role in the all-black production of Hello, Dolly! in 1968.
 In 1986, she won a Daytime Emmy award for her performance as a fairy godmother in the ABC Afterschool Special Cindy Eller: A Modern Fairy Tale.
 Her rendition of "Takes Two to Tango" hit the top ten in 1952.

-In 1976, she became the first African-American to receive the Screen Actors Guild Life Achievement Award.
+In 1976, she became the first African American to receive the Screen Actors Guild Life Achievement Award.
 She received the Presidential Medal of Freedom on October 17, 1988.

 Early life

 Bailey was born in Newport News, Virginia to the Reverend Joseph James and Ella Mae Ricks Bailey.
-When she was very young, the family moved to Washington, DC.
+When she was very young, the family moved to Washington, D.C.
 After her parents' divorce, Bailey moved to Philadelphia to live with her mother.

 Bailey made her stage-singing debut at the age of 15.
 Her brother Bill Bailey was beginning his own career as a tap dancer and suggested that she enter an amateur contest at the Pearl Theatre in Philadelphia.
 Bailey won and was offered $35 a week to perform there for two weeks.
 However, the theater closed during her engagement and she was not paid.
 She later won a similar competition at Harlem's famous Apollo Theater and decided to pursue a career in entertainment.
 She was also known to have performed in the church choir at St Peter Claver Catholic Church in Brooklyn, at the behest of Msgr Bernard J. Quinn.